melonproject-archive/documentation/chapters/investor.md

 #### `redeemAllOwnedAssets()`

-At their discretion, Investors may redeem their pro-rata share of the Melon Fund's underling individual positions.
+Investors may redeem their pro-rata share of the Melon Fund's underling individual positions.
 Investors will receive each individual token in the proportionate quantity.
 This is also called "redemption by Slice" or "redemption in kind".
-This action is an alternative to redeeming in the investment asset and can be used when the fund has been shut down, liquidity is low or when the underlying tokens themselves are desired.
+This action can also be used when the fund has been shut down, liquidity is low or when the underlying tokens themselves are desired.

 Condition for successful Slice redemption: